 A serial social entrepreneur best known for finding an affordable, simple digital solution which is transforming lives.
 As a speaker he is eloquent and inspiring and he shares his story and with passion and energy.

-Andrew won the Max Perutz Science Writing Award from the Medical Research Council, his article was subsequently printed in the Metro Newspaper and was followed up by the BBC and received global media coverage.
-He was made a TED Fellow in 2014 and his TED talk has now been viewed close to one million times.
+Andrew was awarded the Max Perutz Science Writing Award from the Medical Research Council, his article was subsequently printed in the Metro Newspaper and was followed up by the BBC and received global media coverage.
+He was made a TED Fellow in 2014 and his TED talk has been viewed over one million times.

-Andrew is also working with astrophysicists to crowd source retinal data, TED Fellows to map health systems, National Geographic explorers to reach isolated communities and in the meantime, together with his wife Madeleine has established a social enterprise bakery in Kenya that provides employment and the profits from which pay for eye care locally.
+Andrew is also working with astrophysicists to crowd source retinal data, National Geographic explorers to reach isolated communities, Artists and Activists to advocate for eye care globally, with a new initiative, Project Light launching in September 2018.
+Together with his wife Madeleine, Andrew they are establishing a social enterprise micro-bakery model in Kenya that provides employment and healthy food opportunities for the mass market.